noorakoo/GraduationProjectAzureCloudEngineer/README.md

 # Getting Started
 Get started with your Landing Zone by running this Bash command on your terminal to install Python.
-The libraries we will be using (json and os) come preinstalled through this:
+The libraries we will be using (json and os) come preinstalled:

 Install Python
 ```bash